RautRushikesh/Data-preprocessing/readme.md

 3. Detect and Handle Outliers in Numeric Features:

 i.
 Outliers in numeric features are detected using the Interquartile Range (IQR) method.

-\nii.
+ii.
 Outliers are replaced with the mean of the respective columns.

 4. Normalize Numeric Features: